BMA Group Rides

 As ride guide you don’t have to be fast and you don’t have to be at the front of the group.
 You are responsible for being the guide of the group.
 As a representative of BMA this includes a variety of tasks from arriving at the ride to greet the riders, to coordinating the route & group, making decisions about the weather, etc. Once the ride begins, you decide if you should ride at the lead or hang back with some of the other riders.
 Additionally, most of our rides have two Ride Guides, both a lead and a sweep.

 We offer a Ride Guide training every season to ensure that you feel prepared to lead a ride.
-The 2022 Information and Training Session was held Thursday, March 31 at 7:30 p.m. and was recorded.
-Drop us a line to learn more.
+Please contact us for more information.